pedrocamargo99/webscrapping-steamdb-sales/README.md

  **Webscrapping SteamDB Sales** 🤖

-Esse repositório consiste em um projeto de Engenharia de Dados em que foi realizado a extração de dados do site https://steamdb.info/sales/ e carregado para o Google BigQuery.
+This repository consists of a Webscrapping project using Python, that extracts every game deal from the website https://steamdb.info/sales/ and loads into a Google BigQuery Table.

-### 🎯 Bibliotecas Utilizadas:
+### 🎯 Libraries Used:

 - from pandas_gbq import to_gbq
 - from google.oauth2 import service_account